New England Revolution II

 New England Revolution II is a professional soccer club based in the Greater Boston area that competes in MLS Next Pro, the third division of American soccer.
 The team is owned by, and operates as the reserve team of the Major League Soccer club New England Revolution.
 The team plays at Gillette Stadium.
 The team was announced as a member of League One on October 9, 2019.

 On February 8, 2024, the team announced that eight of their 14 home games would be played at Mark A Ouellette Stadium in Hooksett, New Hampshire.

+In 2026 the team announced they will be playing their 14 home games at Beirne Stadium in Smithfield, Rhode Island.

 History

 On October 9, 2019, the New England Revolution announced the formation of a reserve team in USL League One that would begin play in the 2020 season and that they would play at Gillette Stadium in Foxborough.
 On November 25, 2019, the club announced its first manager, Clint Peay.

 MLS Next Pro

 The club announced on December 6, 2021, that it was joining the inaugural 21-team MLS Next Pro season starting in 2022.